davygravy/AirPrint-on-Entware/README.md

 *Changes:*

+  * 4/26/19 -  Adding support for legacy routers running Entware-ng (mipselsf-k2.6).

-  * 4/18/19 - Moved to Entware, away from Entware-ng.
-At this point, only three non-vanilla ipk files need to be installed: cups, libcups and cups-filters.
+  * 4/18/19 - Moved towards Entware, slightly away from Entware-ng.
+At this point for Entware, only three non-vanilla ipk files need to be installed: cups, libcups and cups-filters.

   * 2/15/17 -  ARM7soft tarball was tested and works on Asus RT-AC68R/U [ FreshTomato (19.1) K26ARM USB AIO-64K ].
 Note that due to some newer versions of CUPS being listed in the official feeds, certain "force-" options such as "--force-checksum" might have to be used to install the packaged items.
 Worked for me, YMMV.